The answer to whether you can get cash back when you buy something with a credit card actually depends on what you mean by "cash back."

-While credit cards are great for a lot of things, using them as a way to put cash in your wallet isn’t one of them.
+While credit cards are great for a lot of things, using them as a way to put cash in your wallet right away when making a purchase at a cash register isn’t one of them.

 - Cash advance fee.
 Many banks now charge an upfront fee of up to 5 percent when you convert part of your credit limit into cash.

 - Immediate finance charges.
 Unlike purchases, most cash advances immediately start racking up interest.
 Many banks charge higher APRs for cash advances than for purchases.

 - Network access fee.
 Your bank and the ATM network could each charge you a service fee of a few dollars for handling your cash advance.

 - Teller processing fee.
 If you make your cash advance request from a live person at a bank or at a travel services agency, you can expect to pay an even higher service charge.

 You can also get cash from your credit card by using convenience checks.
 Most of us use these to take advantage of balance transfer offers when we want to pay off a debt that's not linked to a major online bill payment service.
 Convenience checks often carry their own fees of up to 5 percent of face value.